Best smartwatch for Google Pixel phones in 2023

 - Crown button can catch on the left wrist

 Watch OS is Google’s own Smartwatch operation system, which is backed up by this best smartwatch for Google Pixels Qualcomm 4100+ chipset.
 There’s more performance and a much more reliable connection than ever before thanks to built-in Bluetooth 5 technology.

 Fossil Men’s Gen 6 smartwatch tracks various activities such as goals, steps, sleep, heart rate, and SP02 (blood oxygen).
 There are also built-in activity modes with GPS to keep users on track, the sensors onboard this best smartwatch for Google Pixel will make it compatible with most fitness tracking apps.

 The always-on display is brighter than last-gen with more colors and a higher pixel count.
 There are thousands of watch faces the choose from alongside hundreds of apps to use directly from the watch face.
 Contactless payments, music, social, news and even more are now sitting on a user’s wrist ready for action.

-Fitbit sense comes with a six-month trial of Premium which breaks down all of these statistics into digestiable information users can take advantage of to live a healthier lifestyle.
+Fitbit Sense comes with a six-month trial of Premium which breaks down all of these statistics into digestible information users can take advantage of to live a healthier lifestyle.
 There’s also brand new mindfulness content alongside tracking key trends in heart rate variables, breathing rate, and more.